mplattu/happiness-wireless/README.md

 After this the device starts the normal operation.
 Here, it receives the GPS data and waits an user action.
-* Pressing the RED button is acknowledged by one long signals.
+* Pressing the RED button is acknowledged by one long signal.
 * Pressing the GREEN button is acknowledged by two short signals.
+* The RED and GREEN buttons give with three short signals if number of satellites is zero or the GPS location is older than three minutes.
 * Pressing the WiFi button starts the data upload (see below).

 Pressing the RED/GREEN button writes the last received GPS information to log file.